amitchatterjee/knowledgenet/doc/concepts.md

 >       - Condition: The amount matches contracted rate
 > - ...

-The knowledge component includes software data structures and code - rulesets and rules, that are defined during the development cycle of a project by rule authors.
-When the application is started, the knowledge components are initialized either programmatically or via configuration (as code) as explained in later.
+The manual component includes software data structures and code - rulesets and rules, that are defined during the development cycle of a project by rule authors.
+When the application is started, the manual components are initialized either programmatically or via configuration (as code) as explained in later.

 ### Transaction
-Once the knowledge contents are initialized, the application is ready to process incoming transactions.
-Incoming transactions can be triggered by scheduled jobs or via requests received from a message broker, web services endpoints, etc. Each transaction must include a set of facts and reference to a knowledge.
-The transaction process mixes the facts and the knowledge to come to a decision using the Rete algorithm.
+Once the manual contents are initialized, the application is ready to process incoming transactions.
+Incoming transactions can be triggered by scheduled jobs or via requests received from a message broker, web services endpoints, etc. Each transaction must include a set of facts and reference to a manual.
+The combination of the facts and the manual is referred to as the **Knowledge Base**.
+The transaction process uses the knowledge base to come to a decision using the Rete algorithm.
 The output of this process is a set of (decision) facts.
 A transaction can be denoted as follows:

-> Set\<result_facts> = service.execute(Set\<input_facts\>, Knowledge)
+> Set\<result_facts> = service.execute(Set\<input_facts\>, Manual)

 ## Transaction Internals
 Please refer to the diagram below while reading this section.
 It represents the various data structures and their relationship that Pyrete maintains as a part of a transaction.